pasqal-io/Pulser/CONTRIBUTING.md

 1. Do a quick search for keywords over the existing issues to ensure yours has not been added yet.
 2. If you can't find your issue already listed, create a new one.
 Please try to be as clear and detailed as possible in your description.
-- If you just want to give a suggestion or report a bug that's already excellent and we thank you for it!
+- If you just want to give a suggestion or report a bug, that's already excellent and we thank you for it!
 Your issue will be listed and, hopefully, someone will take care of it some point.
 - However, you may also want to be the one solving your issue, which would be even better!
-In these cases, you would proceed to preparing a [Pull Request](#making-a-pull-request).
+In these cases, you would proceed by preparing a [Pull Request](#making-a-pull-request).

 ## Making a Pull Request